Getting digestive waste out of your body is just as important as the good stuff you put in!

 HRV Monitoring

-HRV measures the variance of time between heartbeats.
-You want high variability of time between your heartbeats.
+HRV measures the variability in the time between heartbeats.
+You want a high variability of time between your heartbeats.
 The variations allow your heart to skip into a higher or slower rhythm at the drop of a dime so that you can respond to stress (or relax) efficiently.

 I define health as the ability to adapt to an ever-changing environment.
 This is why HRV is such a fantastic baseline barometer of health.

-You can physically strengthen the vagus nerve by humming, gargling, and singing loudly in the shower or car.
+You can physically strengthen the vagus nerve by humming, gargling, singing loudly in the shower, or in the car.
 Taking cold showers, dipping your face in ice water, or even holding your breath will exercise and awaken the vagus nerve.

-Meditation, prayer, stretching, massage, deep belly breathing, and yoga will help increase your “vagal” tone too.
+Meditation, prayer, stretching, massage, deep belly breathing, and yoga will also help increase your “vagal” tone.

 Many biohackers promote a biofeedback practice of meditation where you view a heart rate variability device & focus on keeping it at a certain level.
 By doing so, you train & strengthen the vagus nerve.
 I use the Polar H10 with the Elite HRV app.